[Solved] How to Create a UEFI-bootable Portable Windows USB Drive?

-Traditional BIOS computers have been eliminated, and modern computers are now UEFI computers.
-This tutorial will introduce how to o create a UEFI bootable portable Windows USB drive.
+While Legacy BIOS computers are mostly outdated, modern computers use UEFI firmware.
+This tutorial details how to create a UEFI-bootable portable Windows USB drive.

 Overview of UEFI

-UEFI is the abbreviation of Unified Extensible Firmware Interface, is the most common form of one of two different types of motherboard firmware (the other other is the Traditional BIOS).
-The motherboard Firmware is code embedded into hardware, is the first code that runs when the computer is powered on.
-The legacy BIOS usually uses the MBR partition scheme, so it only supports addressing a maximum 2TB disk at boot time, and we cannot boot the operating system on a disk larger than 2TB.
-UEFI uses the GPT partition scheme, as a more modern solution, it supports larger hard drives, faster boot, more security features, and even support for graphics and mouse cursors.
+UEFI short for Unified Extensible Firmware Interface, is the modern standard for motherboard firmware, replacing the Legacy BIOS.
+The motherboard Firmware is code embedded into hardware.
+It is the first code executed when powering on the computer.
+Legacy BIOS usually uses the MBR partition scheme, which only supports addressing disks up to 2TB during boot, and the system cannot boot from disks larger than 2TB.
+UEFI uses the GPT partition scheme as its modern standard, supporting larger hard drives, faster boot times, enhanced security features, even graphical interfaces and mouse cursors.

 UEFI BIOS